 After 14 months, the original Apple battery was

-be seen in the graph.
-Under normal loads, it was providing only a
+can be seen in the graph.
+Under normal loads, it was providing only

-little more than an hour of service.
-As the XBattery graph shows the
+a little more than an hour of service.
+As the XBattery graph shows

-early days, the reported capacity of the battery was jumping all over
+the early days, the reported capacity of the battery was jumping

-the place, mostly because of system software updates that changed how
+all over the place, mostly because of system software updates that

-the battery was used and reported.
-After the first few months however,
+changed how the battery was used and reported.
+After the first few

-the downward trend was obvious.
-This particular battery never reported
+months however, the downward trend was obvious.
+This particular

 Instead of buying an Apple battery, I decided to try the Newer Technology battery.
 This one was claimed to have 10% or so higher capacity than the Apple battery at the same price.
 However, it's downside is that when it runs down, it WON'T put the computer to sleep.
 It'll just go on until the computer shuts down without warning causing a total loss of any unsaved work.
 This battery started at 4 ah out of the box, improved to 4.45 ah after one discharge/charge cycle, improved again to 4.9 ah after the second cycle.
 This probably where it will stay for awhile before it starts its inevitable death spiral.
 It also runs the computer for 3 full hours with the airport running and 4 bars of screen brightness.
 The best I could ever do with the old battery was 2 hr 40 min with no airport and one bar of screen brightness.